Zabanaa/nuddles/README.md

 ## Examples

-_Please  note that all methods return promises, which means you will have to call `.then(0)` to manipulate the response_
+_Please  note that all methods return promises, which means you will have to call `.then()` to manipulate the response_

+All methods that accept a `params` argument should be passed an object with a list of query parameters for your request, these parameters should match the ones listed in the [official documentation.][2]

 ### Search Venues